MichaelAjayi01/COMP2001-70-/README.md

 Grace Hopper is the admin.

-Both POST operations will assign you and ID will which determine your permissions.
+Both POST operations will assign you an ID which will determine your permissions.

 To edit your own profile, POST a new profile and then PUT the changes.
 Login isn't supported for profiles not on authenticator.